vsxed/less-mediaqueries/README.md

 I just saw that [Rafal Bromirski](http://paranoida.com) created media queries for SCSS.

-So i just wanted to port this for LESS, but with another usage.
+So i just wanted to port this for LESS, but with another syntax.

 ### What is it?